Reading Improvement Plans

 Will the Department offer guidance and a template for local school districts to use when developing reading improvement plans?

-No. Local school boards are responsible for creating their own requirements for their own reading improvement plans.
-Districts may find it helpful to look at other types of literacy plans and guidance available at these links:
+Local school boards are responsible for creating their own requirements for their own reading improvement plans.
+Districts and community schools may find it helpful to look at other types of literacy plans and guidance available at these links:

 1. The Reading Achievement Plan, required under ORC 3302.13;

-2. The Local Literacy Plan, developed for the Striving Readers Comprehensive Literacy Grant;
+3. The Local Literacy Plan Template developed for the Comprehensive Literacy State Development Grant;

 Back to Top